Barnsley Sunflowers

 The sunflower is a universal symbol of strength, hope and inclusivity.
 For many people with disabilities, it represents hidden disabilities awareness, notably through the Sunflower Lanyard Scheme.
 This initiative allows individuals with non-visible disabilities to discreetly signal that they may need extra support or understanding in public spaces.

-By choosing the sunflower as the emblem of our Barnsley campaign, we are:
+By choosing the sunflower as the emblem of our campaign, we are:

 -